stephanwaz/clasp/README.rst

     * split_float: splits list of floats and extends ranges based on : notation
     * split_int: splits list of ints and extends ranges based on : notation

 Documentation
 -------------

-Click and sphinx_click make help and documentation super easy, but there are a few conflicts in formatting docstrings both for --help and for sphinx. clasp.sphinx_click_ext resolves these conflicts and does some sorting of options and help display based on the script template shown above.
+Click and sphinx_click make help and documentation super easy, but there are a few conflicts in formatting docstrings both for --help and for sphinx. clasp.sphinx_click_ext attempts to resolve these conflicts and does some sorting of options and help display based on the script template shown above.
 To use with sphinx add 'clasp.sphinx_click_ext' to extensions in your conf.py